Kozova1/Parsec-Integration-With-RetroPie/README.md

   3. cd Parsec-Integration-With-RetroPie
   4. sudo bash setup.sh -nodrv
 ```
-Follow the instructions on screen and when prompted enter your server id.
+Follow the instructions on screen.
 After the script finishes it's work run the following command: `sudo parsec`
 Login with your [parsec](https://parsecgaming.com) account and make sure to select "Remember Me".
 Now you can run Parsec via RetroPie!
 Have fun gaming!